 God is He Who created seven Firmaments and of the earth a similar number.
 Through the midst of them (all) descends His Command: that ye may know that God has power over all things, and that God comprehends, all things in (His) Knowledge.
 (Surah at-Talaq 65:12)

 And Surah An-Naba (Surah 78 – The Tidings) says

 And (have We not) built over you the seven firmaments, (Surah An-Naba 78:12)

 It should not surprise us then that the timing of the coming of the Masih was also in sevens, as we see below.

-As we have explored the prophets we have been learning that though they were sometimes separated from one another by hundreds of years – so they could not humanly coordinate their prophecies with each other – yet their prophecies developed a central theme of the coming Masih (= Christ).
+As we have explored the prophets we have been learning that though they were sometimes hundreds of years apart – so they could not humanly coordinate their prophecies with each other.
+And yet, their prophecies developed a central theme of the coming Masih (= Christ).
 We saw that the prophet Isaiah (PBUH) had used the Sign of the Branch from a stump, and then the prophet Zechariah (PBUH) had prophesied that this Branch would have the name Hebrew name Yhowshuwa, which in Greek was Iesous, which is Jesus in English and Isa in Arabic.
 Yes, the very name of the Masih (= Christ) was prophesied 500 years before Isa al Masih – Jesus (PBUH)– ever lived.
 This prophecy is written down in the Book of the Jews, (not in the Injil), which is still read and accepted – but not understood – by the Jews.